SCANNERS

 - get information on the reputation of that specific model and its included software

-- understand what the combination can do for your particular use (you might go through each step of the process that takes you to your specific goal
+- understand what the combination can do for your particular use (you might go through each step of the process that takes you to your specific goal, to ensure there are no stoppers).

 For originals with wide variation in light, a scanner with a DMax of 3.0 or more is recommended.